Conkles3/dwp-cinema-tickets/README.md

 1. Run `nvm use` to ensure you are running against the desired npm version
 2. Run `npm ci` to install the dependencies
-3. Run `npm test` to run tests to validate teh functionality
+3. Run `npm test` to run tests to validate the functionality

 ## Assumptions